ravenoak/ravenoak/RESUME.md

 ## June 2013 - July 2017 :: Amazon Web Services; Amazon.com, Inc. :: Systems Engineer
 Worked on a team of 100+ engineers in DynamoDB and an internal service team of less than 10, provided automation and systems engineering expertise for both teams.
 Built multi-million dollar clusters, analyzed existing sets of software and automation systems to provide service gap analysis and document existing processes.
 Headed operations on a small team of software developers to provide an internal, top-tier service that provides distributed locks and metadata to all other services.

-## August 2012 - June 2013:: Big Fish Games :: Sr. Linux System Administrator
+## August 2012 - June 2013 :: Big Fish Games :: Sr. Linux System Administrator
 Part of an all Senior level team that focuses on Business and Infrastructure Projects while maintaining several hundred linux servers.
 Help maintain a CFengine2 environment.
 Leverage multiple Xen environments in production and development environments.
 Deployed and maintained environments for 3rd party developers and server side components for games.

-## March 2012 - Aug.
-2012 :: Intel via E-Tech Resources :: Hardware/Software Test Engineer
+## March 2012 - August 2012 :: Intel via E-Tech Resources :: Hardware/Software Test Engineer
 Performed driver and software validation in ESX 5.1 and KVM virtualized environments with a focus on SR-IOV and VMDQ in 10Gb/s LAN adapters.
 Responsible for own testing environment: maintain and configure dedicated testing servers and LAN equipment

 ## August 2010 - December 2011  ::  Xpressbet, LLC  ::  Linux System Administrator